Support groups and respite

 Join your local Dementia Carers Hub support group with free refreshments at various venues across Birmingham.

-You are not alone, these free support groups provide the chance to meet others on a similar journey, as well as directing you to relevant and practical support.
+You are not alone.
+These free support groups provide the chance to meet others on a similar journey, and direct you to relevant, practical support.

 Forward Carers